jb55/node-bitcoin/Readme.md

 See [Enabling SSL on original client](https://en.bitcoin.it/wiki/Enabling_SSL_on_original_client_daemon).

-If you're using this to connect to bitcoind across a network it is highly recommended to use SSL, otherwise an attacker may interecept your RPC credentials resulting in theft of your Bitcoins.
+If you're using this to connect to bitcoind across a network it is highly recommended to use SSL, otherwise an attacker may intercept your RPC credentials resulting in theft of your Bitcoins.

 When enabling `ssl` by setting the configuration option to `true`, the `sslStrict`